Zurich to Interlaken: all travel options at a glance

 Side trips for option 3: via Lucerne, the Emmen Valley, Bern, Thun, and Spiez

-In addition to the suggestions above, we recommend getting out in Trubschachen for a visit to the Kambly cookie factory.
+In addition to the suggestions above, I recommend getting off in Trubschachen for a visit to the Kambly cookie factory.
 Or just take a break in any of the villages in the Emmental.
-We very much like Langnau for example.
+I very much like Langnau, for example.

 - www.viamichelin.com: plan your car trip